-The scales of justice have been tilted for years — not by accident but by conservative design.
+The scales of justice have been tilted for years.
 Our democracy and our fundamental freedoms are on the line.

 The result?
 Today’s Supreme Court is made up of a 6-3 conservative supermajority that does not reflect our country’s politics or diversity.
 In fact, a majority of the justices are older, wealthy, straight white men — and more than half of the justices were appointed by presidents who lost the national popular vote.